 However, patients can purchase up to 4 ounces in a 30 day period.

-Cannabis is legalized for recreational use in Washington DC.
+Cannabis is legalized for adult use in Washington DC.
 Persons over the age of 21 can possess up to 2 ounces of marijuana and grow up to 3 mature plants and 3 immature plants at home.
+Adult use cannabis is, however, only legal to possess and grow.
+Non-medical users cannot purchase or sell cannabis.

 How do I Apply?